Emmanuelle Bercot

 Emmanuelle Bercot (born 6 November 1967) is a French actress, film director, and screenwriter.

+Early life

+Bercot was born on 6 November 1967 in Paris.

 Career

 Filmmaking

 Bercot wrote, directed, and played a lead role in the film Clément, which was screened in the Un Certain Regard section at the 2001 Cannes Film Festival.

 Her 2013 film On My Way (Elle s'en va), starring Catherine Deneuve, premiered in competition at the 63rd Berlin International Film Festival.

 Her 2015 film Standing Tall (La Tête haute), also with Deneuve, was selected to open the 2015 Cannes Film Festival.
 Also at Cannes in 2015, Bercot won the award for Best Actress for her role in Mon roi.

+In February 2026, Bercot started shooting her eighth feature film as a director, The Enraged, based on the 2023 book of the same name by Sorj Chalandon, starring Marion Cotillard and Benoit Magimel.

 Acting

 Bercot plays the French president in the 2024 action thriller series Paris Has Fallen.